Walgreens The Thread

 • Sweet vernal

-During pollen season, avoid mowing your lawn and doing other yard work tasks that can stir up pollen.
-When you can’t leave the work to someone else, time your chores for late afternoon or early evening when pollen levels tend to fall.
-Pollen levels also tend to be lower following a heavy rain.
-Consider wearing a pollen mask and gloves while performing these chores.
-Wash your hands — or better, rinse off in the shower — immediately after completing your yard work, and toss your work clothes in the wash.
+4. Time yard work accordingly: During pollen season, avoid mowing your lawn and doing other yard work tasks that can stir up pollen.
+When you can’t leave the work to someone else, consider wearing a pollen mask and gloves while performing these chores.
+Wash your hands or rinse off in the shower immediately after completing your yard work.
+Toss your work clothes in the wash.

-Even though grass is outdoors, the quality of the air in your home has an impact on allergy symptoms.
+5. Maintain indoor air quality: Even though grass is outdoors, the quality of the air in your home has an impact on allergy symptoms.

 • If your home has air conditioning, run it during hot weather instead of opening windows or using window fans